Robin

 to Throw on the Potter's Wheel”, and “Advanced

-work in ceramics over a 50 year period includes a great deal of
+Robin’s work in ceramics over a 55 year period included a great deal of

 ceramic historical and technical research, and an ongoing studio